 This used to be different for me.
 When my kids were very young, and not in school yet, they attended day care/pre-school – most typically 3 days per week.
 My wife stayed home with them one day per week.
 And another day each week, I stayed home with them, to spend quality time with them during their early years.
 This required more creative time management on my part, having an entire weekday in which I was not doing work.
 I remember that in the evening on that one day a week, I would especially get back to work for several hours to compensate.

 I usually wind down around 10pm in the evenings.
 I go to bed around 11pm every night, and wake up at around 7am most days.
 It’s a pretty consistent routine, and helps me sleep well.
 I use the Sleep Cycle app to monitor my sleep, and for waking me when I am not in deep sleep.

-I use f.lux on my home laptop to automatically modify its bright blue light emissions at night, to promote sleep using warmer colors.
-I also do this on my iPad and iPhone using Apple’s Nightshift mode.
+I use Apple’s Nightshift mode on all my devices to automatically modify their bright blue light emissions at night, to promote sleep using warmer colors.

 What’s the best advice you’ve ever received?

 Don’t focus on becoming successful or accomplished in your career; just pursue what you enjoy most, and success will come as a natural byproduct.

 I credit some of the above techniques to CGP Grey, who is perhaps the most knowledge person about productivity and efficiency that I’ve ever heard of.
 Though from hearing Grey talk, it sounds like he often doesn’t practice what he preaches.
 Grey’s productivity habits are comprehensively detailed through interviewing by Myke Hurley in the awesome Cortex podcast.